What is a Metropolitan District?

 The Roxborough Village Metropolitan District is a special district that is much like a governmental entity.
 The District is responsible for all facets of the maintenance and operation of parks, trails, open space and recreational facilities.
 It levies property taxes that pay for capital improvements, maintenance and operations.

-A District manager, attorney, engineer and landscaper all work at the Board’s direction to make sure the District’s operations run smoothly.
+A District's manager, attorney, engineer and landscaper all work at the Board’s direction to make sure the District’s operations run smoothly.

-For more information about the District, the Board, or any related questions, please reach out to Anna Jones, District Manager.
+For more information about the District, the Board, or any related questions, please reach out to the District Manager.